JoseAntonioPdosSantos/restclient/README.md

 # Introduction
-The restclient lib is an HTTP client, and has as purpose to make it easier making HTTP request.
+The restclient library is an HTTP client designed to make HTTP requests easier.

 # Getting Started
-This lib has been implemented some HTTP request solution you can notice in these examples bellow.
+This library provides several HTTP request solutions, as demonstrated in the examples below.

-> If you don't find out what you're looking for, you can help us to implement your solution and send us your pull request or just let us know, maybe we can implement it for you.
-Take a look at the [Contribute Section](#Contribute).
+> If you can't find what you're looking for, you can help us implement the solution by sending
+> a pull request or letting us know.
+We're open to implementing it for you.
+> Take a look at the [Contribute Section](https://github.com/JoseAntonioPdosSantos/restclient/blob/master/Translation:contributing.md).

-Using the command bellow to import this lib into your golang project.
+To import this library into your Golang project, use the following command:
 ```cmd
 go get github.com/JoseAntonioPdosSantos/restclient
 ```

-### The solutions this lib implement are describes in these examples bellow:
+### The solutions implemented in this library are described in the examples below:

-Before trying to make a request you have to create an httpClient object first.
-As shown bellow:
+Before making a request, you need to create an httpClient object:
 ``` go
 httpClient := restclient.NewRestClient()
 ```
-And make a correct import of this lib
+Make sure to import the library correctly:
 ```go
 import (
 	"github.com/JoseAntonioPdosSantos/restclient"